-As of the period ended September 30, 2024, we sold a total of 2,692,190 shares of our common stock under the ATM Program at a weighted-average price of \$3.35 per share, raising \$9.0 million of gross proceeds and net proceeds of \$8.6 million, after deducting commissions to the sales agent and other ATM Program related expenses.
-As of November 11, 2024, total sales under the ATM Program since it was implemented in November 2023 are approximately \$9.0 million out of the total \$17 million ATM facility.
+As of the year ended December 31, 2023, we sold 698,121 shares of its common stock under the ATM Program at a weighted-average price of \$3.76 per share, raising \$2.6 million of gross proceeds and net proceeds of \$2.4 million, after deducting commissions to the sales agents and other ATM Program related expenses.
+There remains approximately \$14.4 million available for future sales of shares of common stock under the Sales Agreement.
+Other than the Sales Agreement, we currently do not have any commitments to obtain additional funds.